-As we pursue our goals for the Power of Penn Medicine Campaign, we are extremely grateful for the generous commitments of our donors who help make an impact on the work we do every day.
-These treasured donors are members of our Medical Legacy Circle because they have chosen to support our mission through financial and estate planning, through charitable gift annuities, trusts, retirement plan assets, life insurance, and real estate gifts.
-Planned gifts are critical to the future of Penn Medicine and to advancing opportunities in medical education, research, and patient care.
+We are extremely grateful for the generous commitments of our donors who are helping make that vision a reality.
+These cherished donors are members of our Medical Legacy Circle because they have chosen to support our mission through financial and estate planning, with charitable gift annuities, trusts, retirement plan assets, life insurance, or real estate gifts.
+Planned gifts like these are critical to the future of Penn Medicine and our mission.
 A planned gift will leave a legacy of support for programs and initiatives that will have an impact for years to come.

 – Dean J. Larry Jameson, MD, PhD